-It has been an outstanding year for the School with members of the sixth form succeeding in gaining entry to the Schools of their choice, with 2 academic scholarships to the top academic schools, and 3 top music scholarships.
+It has been an outstanding year for the School with members of the sixth form succeeding in gaining entry to the Schools of their choice, with 1 academic scholarship, 1 music scholarship and 2 sports scholarships to top academic schools.
 In addition the sheer volume and variety of literary, drama, art, musical and sporting events along with many school trips, has provided our pupils with the opportunity to develop their creative and sporting skills.
+The School underwent a two-part inspection by ISI during October 2019.
+The first part covering Regulatory Compliance found that the School met all the required Compliance standards.
+The second part covering Educational Quality Inspection has two sections; The Quality of Pupils' Academic and Other Achievements, and The Quality of Pupils' Personal Development.
+In both sections, the inspectors' judgement was "Excellent", the highest judgement obtainable.